adecolasse/adecolasse/_pages/en-development.md

 permalink: /en/development/
 locale: "en_US"
 toc: true
-modified: 2024-03-01T00:00:00+02:00
+modified: 2024-11-01T00:00:00+02:00
 ---

 ## <i class="fa-solid fa-user"></i> About me
-Following a Master's degree in computer science, I now have 15 years of experience as software engineer.
+A Master’s degree graduate in computer science, I now have 15 years of experience as software engineer.
 I worked in companies of various sizes and domains, in France and in the United States.

 I mostly developed in Java environments on the back-end side, but I also have some experiences on the front-end using JS frameworks.
-On top of my full-stack skills, I have used extensively Agile and DevOps concepts during my different assignments.
+On top of my full-stack skills, I made extensive usage of Agile and DevOps concepts during my different assignments.

 Recently, I've been promoted to leaderships roles (tech lead, manager) inside development teams, where I organized the way of working and made important architectural and technical decisions.

 ## <i class="fa-solid fa-building-columns"></i> Experience

+### BeeMyFlex
+*Paris - 2024*

+[BeeMyFlex](https://www.beemyflex.com/en/) is a startup providing web and mobile applications for office management (flex office, desk reservation, etc).
+I joined the team as contractor for three months and developed new features for the calendar application.

+Front-end technologies: `Next.js`, `React` and `Typescript`.
+Back-end technologies: `C#`, `REST API` and `SQL Server`.
+Deployment/Runtime: `Docker`, `Azure DevOps` and `Azure Cloud`.

 ### TAAP, Expedia Group
 *Paris - 2023*